 Hands-on experiences begin in the 200-level courses, so you can apply theoretical knowledge early and make sure health care is the career for you.
 Internships and clinical work occurs in diverse settings, varying from central Florida hospitals to public health, long-term care and rehabilitation facilities, school settings, and sports teams.

 Florida Southern is fully accredited by the Commission on Collegiate Nursing Education (CCNE) and our athletic training major is fully accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-These accreditations guarantees you, as the student, that the program has to demonstrate rigorous quality indicators related to the curriculum including student success outcomes, evaluation, faculty qualifications, and more.
+These accreditations guarantee that the program meets rigorous quality indicators related to the curriculum including student success outcomes, evaluation, faculty qualifications, and more.